 provide optimal conditions for self-realization of children and adults;

-delegate powers, develop forms of self-government, public control, guardianship;
+delegate powers, develop forms of self-government, public control, trusteeship;

-attract and competently use additional sources and methods of financing;
+attract and wisely use additional sources and methods of financing;

 use new social resources in personnel policy;

-build their own relationships with other subjects of the social system;
+build your own relationships with other subjects of the social system;

 take care of creating the image and maintaining the social status of the school;

-The modern head of the school is not an administrator who knows how to give orders and scold + bring to the attention of the point of view of higher authorities.
-It's more like a conductor in an orchestra, where everyone plays their own part.
-With this approach to management, the vertical model disappears, the rigid system of positions - a range of new competencies, freedom of maneuver, awareness and coordination of actions appear.
-So, there is a powerful resource for the development of corporate culture.
-Leading schools can become "islands" of corporate spirit, from which the real formation of the Russian education system as a spiritual community and strategic partnership will begin.
+A modern school leader is not an administrator who knows how to give orders and scolding + convey the point of view of higher authorities.
+It is rather like a conductor in an orchestra, where everyone plays their part.
+With this approach to management, the vertical model and the rigid system of positions disappear - a range of new competencies, freedom of maneuver, awareness and coordination of actions appear.
+This means that a powerful resource for the development of corporate culture arises.
+Advanced schools can become “islands” of corporate spirit, from which the real formation of the Russian education system as a spiritual community and strategic partnership will begin.

 The concept of state-public management of general education.
 Features of its Russian model.
-Democratization of the management of a municipal educational institution.
-The system of public administration in the most successful regions.
+Democratization of management of a municipal educational institution.
+The system of state and public administration in the most successful regions.

 abstract, added 02/01/2014

 Modern models of management of a municipal preschool educational institution.
-Problems and prospects for the implementation of the project approach in the management of the municipal budgetary preschool educational institution "Kindergarten "Firefly" of the Ileksky district.
+Problems and prospects for implementing the project approach in the management of the municipal budgetary preschool educational institution "Kindergarten "Firefly" of the Ilek district.

 thesis, added 06/09/2017

 Theoretical and regulatory framework for managing a preschool educational institution.
-Activity characteristics kindergarten and its staffing, distribution of responsibilities among all employees.
+Characteristics of activity kindergarten and its personnel composition, distribution of responsibilities among all employees.
 Types, forms and methods of management.

 thesis, added 12/11/2013

-The study of the traditional classification of leadership styles.
-Evaluation of the influence of leadership style and leadership on the activities of the enterprise.
+Study of the traditional classification of leadership styles.
+Assessing the influence of management style and leadership on the activities of the enterprise.
 Features of the management system of a children's educational institution.
-Analysis of the effectiveness of the management of the kindergarten director.
+Analysis of the management effectiveness of the kindergarten director.

-Characteristics of the features of the activities and management of the municipal budgetary preschool educational institution.
-Study of the process of innovation management in a preschool institution as a means of improving the quality of education.
+Characteristics of the features of the activities and management of a municipal budgetary preschool educational institution.
+Study of the process of managing innovative activities in a preschool institution as a means of improving the quality of education.

 thesis, added 02/09/2018

-The concept of legal documentation.
-Features of the development and organization of the execution of legal documents of an educational institution in the management process.
-Review of theoretical approaches to the management of a preschool educational institution.
+The concept of regulatory documentation.
+Features of the development and organization of execution of regulatory documents of an educational institution in the management process.
+Review of theoretical approaches to managing a preschool educational institution.

 thesis, added 10/26/2014

-Analysis of the value of education in a market economy.
-The role of education in the system of factors accelerating economic growth: the concept of human capital.
-Monitoring principles systems approach to the management of professional and educational potential.
+Analysis of the importance of education in a market economy.
+The role of education in the system of factors for accelerating economic growth: the concept of human capital.
+Monitoring principles systematic approach to management of professional and educational potential.

 dissertation, added 04/26/2010

 Selection of personnel, determination of its goals and means of achieving them as a condition for the success of the enterprise.
-Personnel strategy in the management of an educational institution, the search for opportunities to improve it on the example of MAOU secondary school No. 35 in Ulan-Ude.
+Personnel strategy in the management of an educational institution, the search for opportunities to improve it using the example of MAOU Secondary School No. 35 in Ulan-Ude.

 presentation, added 01/22/2013

-general characteristics and organizational structure of management of the institution under study.
-Legal and regulatory framework and a brief analysis of activities.
-Tasks solved using information technologies management.
+general characteristics and the organizational structure of management of the institution under study.
+Regulatory framework and brief analysis of activities.
+Problems solved using information technologies management.
 Analysis of incoming and outgoing documents.

 practice report, added 05/18/2015

 Using project management methodology as a mechanism for implementing innovative investments.
 Synergy of project, program-target and portfolio management.
-Model of an information-analytical system for managing a medical institution.
+Model of information and analytical system for managing a medical institution.

 EDUCATION AND PRACTICE